Do stay at home moms really “work”?

 It’s work I love most of the time, but it does require real effort and selflessness.
 These little ones don’t take care of themselves.

-Therefore, if a parent chooses to perform a different type of work (say, advisor to the President), that person would then have to hire someone else to take care of the kids.
+Therefore, if a parent chooses to perform a different type of work, that person would then have to hire someone else to take care of the kids.
 You couldn’t get away with just leaving your one year old in the house by themselves all day (believe me, I’ve tried).
 That alone is evidence that it is work to raise kids, and equivalent to a job (even though it doesn’t come with a wage).

 Additionally, it’s important to note that the person who leaves to go to a job outside the home each day still has to come home and work nights and weekends with the kids.